-Effective for the 2014-15 school year, the district implemented provisions of GASB Statement No. 68 Accounting and Financial Reporting for Pensions.
-As a result, the Schedule of Long-Term Liabilities now includes the district's proportionate share of the net pension liability for the cost-sharing, multiple-employer plans in which the district participates.
+Effective for the 2014-15 school year, the District implemented provisions of GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
+As a result, the Schedule of Long-Term Liabilities now includes the District's proportionare share of the net pension liability for the cost-sharing, multiple-employer plans in which the District participates.

-NOTE 2: DEPOSITS AND INVESTMENTS
+NOTE 2: CASH DEPOSITS WITH FINANCIAL INSTITUTIONS

-The Cowlitz County Treasurer is the ex officio treasurer for the District and holds all accounts of the District.
+The Pierce County Treasurer is the ex officio treasurer for the District and holds all accounts of the District.
 The District directs the County Treasurer to invest those financial resources of the District that the District has determined are not needed to meet the current financial obligations of the District.

-All of the District's investments (except for investments of deferred compensation plans) during the year and at year-end were insured or registered and held by the District or its agent in the District's name.
+All of the District's investments during the year and at year end were insured or registered and held by the District or its agent in the District's name.